Test reports

 The video report: ATSV

-The ATSV file can be accessed directly from the execution reports and corresponds to a video format of the report presented as a set of compiled images accompanied by animations of the executed actions.
-For now, the file format is only usable via Agilitest and its internal player (Soon: the reader will open on a web page)
+The ATSV_HTML file can be accessed directly from the execution reports and corresponds to a video format of the report presented as a set of compiled images accompanied by animations of the executed actions.

 Summary report

-The summary report is generated directly from the execution report in a PDF format.
-It requires the use of the Jasper tool to be generated.
+The summary report is generated directly from the execution report in a HTML format.
 It is consulted by managers and the teams project to have a report of the executed tests’ success in a specialized format.
 It corresponds to a summary by execution Suite and by test in order to have a global status of the software quality assurance.

-Directly from the Execution report, click on the Summary link to generate the PDF file (at the top right of the Execution report)
+Directly from the Execution report, click on the Summary link to generate the HTML file (at the top right of the Execution report)

-The display of your summary reports can be customized with project report templates.
+The display of your summary reports can be customized with project report's images.

-To access it, open your project properties by clicking on menu located in the Project Explorer
+To access it, open your project properties by clicking on menu located in the side bar of the editor.

-Then choose the template you want to use in the dedicated box.
+Then choose the images you want to display in your reports.

 The validation report